Nazarenes or Netzarim

 Gentile Christian pride in having been joined to the "chosen people" is utterly out of place and unacceptable, particularly when directed against those very people!
 As Sha'ul writes elsewhere, "After all, what makes you so special?
 What do you have that you didn't receive as a gift?
 And if in fact it was a gift, why do you boast as if it weren't?"
 (1Co_4:7) However, if you do boast, for whatever reason-carelessness, thickheadedness, or actual malice-it ought to help you stop if you remember that you are not supporting the root, but the root is supporting you.
 Or, to make Sha'ul's point as clear as it can be, whether the root is Yehoshua HaMashiach, Avraham, the Patriarchs, the Messianic Jews or all the Jews (see Rom_11:16), it is a Jewish root, and don't you forget it!

-The Jewish community sometimes draws a picture of the Jew who comes to faith in Yehoshua as someone doubly unwelcome, rejected both by other Jews and by the Gentile majority in the Christian Church as well.
-It's easy enough to understand why a Messianic Jew might be rejected by some in the Jewish community, but why did the image of his being rejected by the Church even arise?
-It came from Gentile Christians who forgot Sha'ul's warning and regarded the Jewish believer in their midst not as a natural branch of the olive tree into which they were grafted, but as an alien.
+The Jewish community sometimes views a Jew who comes to faith in Yehoshua as doubly unwelcome.
+This person is rejected by both other Jews and by the Gentile majority in the Christian Church.
+It's easy to understand why a Messianic Jew might be rejected by some in the Jewish community.
+But why did the Church also reject them?
+This view came from Gentile Christians who forgot Sha'ul's warning.
+They saw the Jewish believer not as a natural branch grafted into the olive tree, but as an alien.
+Shifting perspective, Rabbi Sha'ul reminds Gentile Believers that trust in YHVH God also means joining Yisrael, God's people.
+This approach is consistent with Ruth: 'Your people shall be my people and your Elohim my Elohim' (Ruth_1:16).
+Gentile Believers have joined Yisrael, not the reverse (see also Eph_2:11-16).
+Looking down on the community joined is described as both chutzpah and ingratitude, as well as self-hate.

 Isa 11:1 But a branch (a Netzar) will emerge from the trunk of Yishai (Jesse), a shoot will grow from his roots.